catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 [Old file organization](https://github.com/ClandininLab/brainsss2/blob/main/file_organization.md)

 ##  Pending questions
 * What about the rest of the subjects / sessions?
+We don't have them, they provide another two in the last conversion.
 * What about the video files?
+They are provided.
+Both the original and debugging.
 * What about the fictrac header?
+They might provided.
+After investigation this is not as critical as it does not contain a lot of metadata but we built in the machinery to read it in the data interface in neuroconv anyway.
 * Why are the bruker files not in tiff format?
-In fact
 * What are the json files in the imports directory?
 * Are the nifti files pre-processed in some way (are we getting the motion corrected ones?) or are they raw?
+They are raw.
 * Confirm that the ANT algorithm is only applied at the population level and not at the session one.
+Yes, this is the most likely scenario so far.

 ## General notes